- slide 1 of 2

 Once the graphic organizer is completed, show students how to take these notes and use them to help create a summary.
 Many times, students will want to write down word for word what is on their graphic organizer, and that's it.
 Students need to learn that the graphic organizer provides an outline, but transition words and more details need to be added to make the summary complete.
 If students have difficulty with this, you can assign them partners for the first few times they use the summarizing graphic organizers to write a summary.

-Using Graphic Organizers on Summarizing
+Introducing Graphic Organizers on Summarizing in Your Classroom

 Here are graphic organizers for all types of activities!